wearebraid/vueformulate.com/docs/guide/internationalization/README.md

 })
 ```

-If your site needs to have many languages, you can register them all at the same
+If your site needs to support many languages, you can register them all at the same
 time.

 ```js